cj-mills/christianjmills/_posts/2020-11-5-Barracuda-PoseNet-Tutorial-2-5.md

 ## Summary

-We now have a little screen that we can use to view the input image before it gets fed to the model.
+We now have a little screen that we can use to view the processed input image before it gets fed to the model.

 ### Next: [Part 3](https://christianjmills.com/Barracuda-PoseNet-Tutorial-3/)